Dzeiberg/OverUnder/readme.txt

-Run MainMenu.py for the complete game with menus
-Run main.py to only play the game without menus
+Run MainMenu.py to start at the menu, run main.py to jump right into the game The ENTER/RETURN button to skip the current level